-In the midst of the chaos created by the global COVID-19 pandemic, I am sure it has not escaped your notice that there are now potentially three COVID vaccines in the final stages of the clinical trials and approval processes, with many more in the earlier stages of development.
+In the midst of the chaos created by the global COVID-19 pandemic, I am sure it has not escaped your notice that there are now around 10 approved COVID vaccines, with many more in the earlier stages of development.
 The initial evidence suggests that they are extremely effective at preventing a person from developing coronavirus, and there are very high hopes that the end of this terrible infection might now be in sight.
 But of course, some key questions remain.
 Not least amongst these, is the the safety of any potential vaccine.

 It is crucial to point out that just because a treatment has been produced quickly, it does not mean that any shortcuts have been taken.
 Given the vital importance of these projects, the timeline has been shortened by conducting some of the many research steps simultaneously, rather than waiting to complete phase one before moving to stage two etc., and also by starting the lengthy regulatory processes at the beginning of the development process, not the end.
 This does not mean that key steps are being omitted or that risks are being taken with our health, and this innovative process may even help to fast-track treatments for other conditions in the future, perhaps even MS. Where previously it took ten years or more to develop a treatment and get it to market, this could now be achieved in as little as one to two years.

 It is also important to realise that the decision on the safety of any potential vaccine does not lie in the hands of the pharmaceutical companies that make them, but rather in the independent pharmaceutical regulatory bodies, such as the FDA in the United States, or the MHRA in the U.K. Safety is their primary concern, especially when proposing to vaccinate large proportions of the population.